TNTurnerLab/CNPI/README.md

 ## AWS Lambda

-CNPI.cpp has the capability of running at a less that $0.01 cost on AWS Lamda
+CNPI.cpp has the capability of running for less than $0.01 per sample on AWS Lamda
 ### Steps
 1. With AWS account go to: Lambda -> Functions -> Create Function
 2. Choose a function name and select Containter image